-Most inputs of the WorkChain are mirroring the siesta plugin inputs.
-Therefore, more detailed information on them can be found here.
+All the siesta plugin inputs are also inputs of the SiestaBaseWorkChain.
+Therefore, detailed information on them can be found here.
 The only difference is regarding the way the computational resources are passed.
-The siesta plugin make use of metadada.options for this task, here, instead, we have a dedicated input node.
-This node is the first point in the following list, describing all the inputs of the WorkChain.
+The siesta plugin makes use of metadada.options for this task, here, instead, we have a dedicated input node.